Unlocking Exploration in RLVR: Uncertainty-aware Advantage Shaping for Deeper Reasoning: Method

 where $\alpha > 0$ is a hyperparameter controlling the shaping intensity.
 This formulation ensures that for correct responses, lower confidence (negative $\hat{\mathcal{C}}_i$) results in a larger weight, amplifying the reward.
 For incorrect responses, higher confidence (positive $\hat{\mathcal{C}}_i$) results in a larger weight, amplifying the penalty.
 The resulting modulated advantage is $\hat{A}^{\text{mod}}_i = W(\hat{\mathcal{C}}_i) \cdot \hat{A}_i$.

 \paragraph{Stage 2: Token-Level Certainty Penalty.} Response-level modulation sets a global learning objective for each trajectory, but this modulated advantage, $\hat{A}^{\text{mod}}_i$, is still a uniform signal broadcast to all tokens within that sequence.
-This alone is insufficient to prevent the model from developing localized overconfidence—a key driver of entropy collapse.
+This alone is insufficient to prevent the model from developing localized overconfidence---a key driver of entropy collapse.
 The second stage therefore introduces a token-specific penalty to directly address this.
-By penalizing high-certainty choices at each step, we encourage the model to maintain a degree of epistemic humility, which preserves local exploration.
+The penalty is applied asymmetrically: it strongly suppresses locally overconfident tokens on unfavorable trajectories, while positive trajectories are protected from being flipped into negative token-level updates.

 We use the raw logit $\ell_{i,t}$ as our certainty measure and apply Min-Max normalization within each sequence to create a standardized penalty score $\hat{\ell}_{i,t} \in [0, 1]$:

 A value of $\hat{\ell}_{i,t}$ close to 1 indicates high relative certainty for that token choice.
 This penalty acts as a regularizer, complementing the directional guidance from Stage 1.